Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Experimental Results

 \subsection{Performance Evaluation of M3CoT}

-To demonstrate the effectiveness of our M3CoT prompting scheme, we compare it against three recent multimodal CoT techniques (DDCoT, CoCoT, and CCoT) on the E3VQA benchmark.
-Experiments are conducted using two leading LVLMs, GPT-4o and Gemini 2.0 Flash, both of which achieved the highest performance on E3VQA.
-Table~\ref{tab:method_performance} presents category-wise accuracy under egocentric and exocentric questions.
+To demonstrate the effectiveness of our M3CoT prompting scheme, we compare our technique with three recent multimodal CoT techniques (DDCoT, CoCoT, and CCoT) on the E3VQA benchmark.
+Experiments are conducted using two leading LVLMs, GPT-4o and Gemini 2.0 Flash, both of which achieve the best performance on E3VQA.
+Table~\ref{tab:method_performance} presents category-wise accuracy for egocentric and exocentric questions.
 M3CoT improves over CCoT by 4.84 \% on GPT-4o and 5.94 \% on Gemini 2.0 Flash.
 In addition, it surpasses DDCoT and CoCoT by 4.15\% and 5.71\% on GPT-4o, and by 5.03\% and 5.81\% on Gemini, respectively.
-The strong gains in Numerical Reasoning highlight M3CoT’s ability to integrate multi-view information into a complete and accurate understanding.
-In contrast to these existing methods, which exhibit limited or inconsistent improvements and sometimes even shows performance drops, M3CoT achieves consistent and substantial gains across all categories.
-These results confirm the effectiveness of our approach in overcoming limitations of current multimodal prompting techniques.
+The substantial gains in Numerical Reasoning (6.88\% and 8.13\% over CCoT) highlight M3CoT’s ability to integrate multi-view information for a more complete and accurate understanding.
+In contrast to existing methods, which exhibit limited or inconsistent improvements and occasionally even show performance drops, M3CoT achieves consistent and substantial gains across all categories.
+These results validate the effectiveness of our approach in addressing the limitations of current multimodal CoT techniques.
+For additional results on open-source LVLMs, please refer to Appendix~\ref{sec:appendix_F}.

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}}